-Entering his 28th season in 2019, Evan Holmes has been a fixture on the WPI sideline for nearly three decades.
+Evan Holmes has been a fixture on the WPI sideline for nearly three decades.
 Now in his 29th year, he is one of the longest tenured assistant coaches in any sport in NEWMAC history.
 The AFLAC National Assistant Coach of the Year in 2002 was center stage as the Engineers honored the 25th anniversary of what had been the program's most recent NCAA appearance in 2017.

 Holmes had been on the staff with former head coach and current assistant Malcolm MacPherson for 28 years, including three at Fitchburg State.
 A former head coach at Division I Holy Cross, Holmes has also had coaching stints at Boston College, Clark and Holy Name High School in Worcester.

 A holder of several USSF and NSCAA advanced licenses and diplomas, Holmes also has served as the WPI Soccer Camp Program Director since 2003.